mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/10-covariance-contravariance/index.md

 ---
-title: Covariance, Contravariance and Bivariance
+title: Variance over type params
 date: "2023-10-25T09:00:00.000Z"
 description: |
   Unlock the mysteries of type relationships with a deep dive into covariance, contravariance, and invariance.
 Learn how these concepts shape type systems, enhance code safety, and influence design decisions in TypeScript projects.